 Description

-- James I stayed at this house in 1606 when it was used as a lodge.
-His coat of arms with this date is painted in one of the bedrooms, now very faded.
-It is a timber-framed and plastered house with exposed timber framing, which dates from circa 1600.
-2 storeys and attics.
-Originally it had cross wings at the north-east and south-west ends.
-It was altered and restored in the C20, and the south-west cross wing was demolished and a modern addition built in period style.
+Hoestreet Farmhouse is a 17th-century timber-framed and plastered house located on Roxwell Gravelly Lane.
+It is a two-storey building with attics and originally featured cross wings at the north-east and south-west ends.
+The house was used as a lodge by James I in 1606, and his faded coat of arms is painted in one of the bedrooms.
+The farmhouse underwent alterations and restoration in the 20th century, resulting in the demolition of the south-west cross wing and the addition of a modern structure designed in a period style.
 The north-east cross wing is plastered and jettied on the upper storey.
-The windows are casements with leaded lights (C20).
-A gabled staircase wing projects at the rear.
-Roof tiled, with a large central chimney stack with 4 diagonally set shafts on a rectangular base.
-The interior has several features of interest including the wall painting (coat of arms), a C17 panelled room and a painted door in the upper storey of the main block.
-There is the remains of a moat.
-(RCHM 9).
+The windows are 20th-century casements with leaded lights.
+A gabled staircase wing projects from the rear, and the roof is tiled with a large central chimney stack featuring four diagonally set shafts on a rectangular base.
+Inside, there are several notable features, including the wall painting of the coat of arms, a 17th-century panelled room, and a painted door in the upper storey of the main block.
+Additionally, the remains of a moat can be found on the property.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.